Tuesday 5th Week of the Year.

 their sincerity in their faith

-when they put duties and rules before
+when they put duties and rules and rituals

-their love for God himself.
+before their love for God himself.

 Rules and regulations are not wrong in themselves.